MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-resource-organization.md

   - One registry per all clusters in the landing zone with multiple workloads and clusters in the same registry
   - One registry per all clusters across multiple landing zones with multiple workloads and clusters in the same registry

-- Decide the scope for container registry policies in Azure policy:
+- Decide the scope for container registry policies in Azure Policy:

   - Set a policy at the subscription level requiring all hosts in the landing zone to use the defined registry
   - Set a more granular policy at the resource group level